varigence/docs/bimlflex/scenarios/synapse-implementation.md

 By default a SSDT deployment file named `ssdt-deploy.<DatabaseName>.ps1` is created and placed in the `...\<Output Folder>\Deploy\` folder for each database in the target warehouse environment.

 The SSDT project will have all the required tables, stored procedures and Data Vault default inserts required for the project.
-Through use of [Azure PolyBase Settings](#azure-polybase-settings-polybase-architecture-only) EXTERNAL TABLES can be included or excluded in this deployment file.
+Through use of [SSDT\Synapse SSDT Artifacts Settings](xref:bimlflex-metadata-settings#synapse-ssdt-artifacts-ssdt) EXTERNAL TABLES can be included or excluded in this deployment file.
 These files are commonly excluded due to PolyBase requiring a file to exist in the blob storage prior to the creation of the EXTERNAL TABLE.

 > [!IMPORTANT]